juliendorra/esquisse/README.md

 ## Esquisse ✍️
-## Quick prototyping of AI workflows one level or two above prompt engineering.
+## Quick AI workflow prototyping.

-Esquisse is a light and quick tool when you need to prototype a generative AI workflow, one level or two above prompt engineering.
+Esquisse is a light and quick tool for when you need to prototype a generative AI workflow, one level or two above basic prompt engineering.

+Draft and test AI ideas, move up from basic prompts to your own mini AI apps.

 I (https://github.com/juliendorra) originally built this web-tool so my design students could prototype mini AI-apps in a couple of hours: _a fantasy football club generator, with logo and jersey; a user interview template that auto-update according to answers; an idea helper for products;_ and more!